Saturday, October 24, 2015

 Signed in Silver Inlay on Barrel

-Click Picture for larger Image , then scroll to advance to next image.
+Click Picture for larger Image, then scroll to advance to next image.

 Barrel 35" long.

-This lock made & signed by Glaze is one of a kind that we have not seen before.
+This lock made & signed by Glaze is one of a kind we have not seen before.
 We have no idea why he built this lock.
-Could it be to see a vision come to fruition, or was made to strengthen the area where the lock mortise, trigger & guard are usually found?
+Could it be to see a vision come to fruition, or was it made to strengthen the area where the lock mortise, trigger & guard are usually found?
 If indeed he made it for these reasons, he saw his vision come to reality.
 With all the internals now externals on the lock, the area is now stronger than any normal rifle.
 Take a few moments to study this lock.

 G W G